ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 ## How do promotion views affect conversions?
 One thing that we can observe from the data is that many user paths include a `view_promotion` event.
 So, it would be interesting to understand whether this event leads to a higher conversion rate.

-To do that, we have separate the user paths that contain a `view_promotion` event from those who don't, and then, within each group see how many paths contain a `puchase` event.
+To do that, we have to separate the user paths that contain a `view_promotion` event from those who don't, and then, within each group see how many paths contain a `purchase` event.

 ```R
 paths_enriched %>%